-- Student Representatives (4)
+- Student Representatives

 - Secretary

-- · Public Relations Manager
+- Public Relations Manager

-Please contact the SGA to find out the specific duties, qualifications, and procedures for elections/ appointments.
+Please contact Student Council to find out the specific duties, qualifications, and procedures for elections/appointments.

-Clubs and Organizations
+Clubs

 We encourage students to take advantage of a number of on-campus student clubs to pursue personal interests, meet other students, and hone professional skills.
 There are many benefits to being involved in student organizations.
-In general, such students achieve higher grades, develop better leadership and organizational skills, have more friends, and feel more connected to the college.
-Students interested in clubs and organizations should contact the Coordinator of Student Leadership & Programming.
+In general, students develop better leadership and organizational skills, have more friends, and feel more connected to the college.
+Students interested in clubs should contact the Coordinator of Student Leadership & Programming.
 To join one of these organizations, or if students are interested in forming a new club, please contact the Student Activities Office.

-SPICE (Student Programming Igniting Campus Entertainment)
+S.P.I.C.E.
+(Student Programming Igniting Campus Entertainment)

-CIA students have the ability to select, plan, and stage many campus activities and programs through SPICE.
+CIA students have the ability to select, plan, and stage many campus activities and programs through S.P.I.C.E.
 This group has brought comedians, hypnotists, magicians, and musical acts to campus.
 Members are empowered to be creative and think outside the box in selecting acts and programs that their fellow students will enjoy all while enhancing the student community at the CIA.
-Interested in joining SPICE?
+Interested in joining S.P.I.C.E.?
 Feel free to reach out to the Assistant Director of Student Engagement to get more information.